SusanStrange/BACKEND-SusanStrangeArchive/content/en/_index.md

 The search function looks at all pages full text.

 The elements displayed in the search menu are the "title" and "description" paremeters found in the index.html file for that page.

+The number of cards shown on both archive and keyword pages can be adjusted by altering the "paginate" value in the config>_default>config.toml file.